Do I need business insurance?

 - Business interruption as a results of an unexpected event such as fire, flood, burglary or technology breakdown

-Business insurance can also cover a wide range of working and business situations – from retail stores and offices to working from home and co-working spaces.
+Business insurance can also cover a wide range of working and business situations – from retail stores and offices to working from home.
 So, wherever you work and whichever kind of business you have, you'll be covered.

 Is business insurance a legal requirement?